-Seating capacities Exclusive use period Each stadium shall be an all-seater stadium with the following minimum seating capacity: 20,000 seats for group matches (except the opening match), round-of-16 matches, quarter-final matches and the third-place play-off 35,000 seats for the semi-final matches 55,000 seats for the opening match and the final Each stadium is subject to an exclusive use period.
-This period runs from 14 calendar days prior to the first match in the venue until five calendar days after the last use in connection with the competition.
+Each stadium shall be an all-seater stadium with the following minimum seating Seating capacities capacity: capacities 20,000 seats for group matches (except the opening match), round-of-16 matches, quarter-final matches and the third-place play-off 35,000 seats for the semi-final matches • 55,000 seats for the opening match and the final Each stadium is subject to an exclusive use period.
+This period runs from 14 Exclusive use calendar days prior to the first match in the venue until five calendar days after period the last use in connection with the competition.
 During this period, the stadium shall not be used for purposes other than the tournament.
 Moreover, in order to protect the pitch quality, the stadium pitch shall not be used from 28 calendar days before the opening match, unless FIFA has approved its use.
-Clean site Each stadium shall be provided free and clear of any advertising, marketing, promotion, merchandising and brand identification as well as free and clear of any third-party rights to conduct any commercial activity in the stadium.
-Pitch dimensions The field of play dimensions shall be in accordance with the Laws of the Game, with the following dimensions: • Length: 105m • Width: 68m There shall be an additional 3m to 5m area (auxiliary area) around the field of Pitch surface play area to allow for safe run-off.
+Each stadium shall be provided free and clear of any advertising, marketing, Clean site promotion, merchandising and brand identification as well as free and clear of any third-party rights to conduct any commercial activity in the stadium.
+The field of play dimensions shall be in accordance with the Laws of the Game, Pitch dimensions with the following dimensions: Length: 105m Width: 68m There shall be an additional 3m to 5m area (auxiliary area) around the field of play area to allow for safe run-off.
 The pitch shall feature a natural grass playing surface.
-Hybrid-grass systems are considered natural grass according to FIFA's requirements and hybrid reinforcement should be considered for stadium pitches.
-Commercial and FIFA Sponsor hospitality Each stadium shall provide the following: 5% of the total number of stadium seats or 1,000 seats (whichever is higher) for group matches (except the opening match), round-of-16 matches, quarter-final matches and the third-place play-off; 8% of the total number of stadium seats or 2,800 seats (whichever is higher) for the semi-final matches; and 8% of the total number of stadium seats or 4,400 seats (whichever is higher) for the opening match and the final appropriate locations at or near the stadium that may serve as locations for the hospitality, including hospitality boxes (at least 30% of the hospitality facilities within a stadium shall be allocated to hospitality boxes), other facilities and temporary structures adequate and sufficient spaces for the hospitality programme, including a minimum space requirement of 1.8m2 per guest in the hospitality lounges as well as 2m2 per guest in the hospitality boxes (plus kitchen areas).
+Hybrid-grass systems are Pitch surface considered natural grass according to FIFA's requirements and hybrid reinforcement should be considered for stadium pitches.
+Each stadium shall provide the following: Commercial and • 5% of the total number of stadium seats or 1,000 seats (whichever is FIFA Sponsor higher) for group matches (except the opening match), round-of-16 hospitality matches, quarter-final matches and the third-place play-off; 8% of the total number of stadium seats or 2,800 seats (whichever is higher) for the semi-final matches; and 8% of the total number of stadium seats or 4,400 seats (whichever is higher) for the opening match and the final appropriate locations at or near the stadium that may serve as locations for the hospitality, including hospitality boxes (at least 30% of the hospitality facilities within a stadium shall be allocated to hospitality boxes), other facilities and temporary structures adequate and sufficient spaces for the hospitality programme, including a minimum space requirement of 1.8m2 per guest in the hospitality lounges as well as 2m2 per guest in the hospitality boxes (plus kitchen areas).
 For the hospitality villages, the minimum is 5.6m2 per guest in the FIFA Sponsor Hospitality Programme (up to a

-- maximum of 5,600m) and 4.6m per guest in the Commercial Hospitality Programme (up to a maximum of 4,600m) - all necessary areas, facilities and equipment for the Hospitality Programme, such as permanent (i.e. central and satellite) and temporary kitchen areas, including furniture, food and cargo elevators, washing, storage and cooling areas
+- maximum of 5,600m2) and 4.6m2 per guest in the Commercial Hospitality Programme (up to a maximum of 4,600m2) - all necessary areas, facilities and equipment for the Hospitality Programme, such as permanent (i.e. central and satellite) and temporary kitchen areas, including furniture, food and cargo elevators, washing, storage and cooling areas